The following infomation explains how the Philosophy Dinners events are

 glasses of wine as I like and still sound clever. ;)

 I coordinate these events in many cities around the world from my home base in

 Vancouver (I moved to Vancouver on Nov 1st).
 I book the restaurant reservations, coordinate the volunteers, manage

-these 44 groups.
+thousands of members.
 (Yes, this is one of the reasons why there is a

 small fee involved

 in attending these events).
 Now, you may find the idea of this unconventional but it

 actually works really well mainly because the activities at our events are

 essentially not designed to revolve around me, nor are they designed to revolve